Automated Frequency Picks

 - Pattern Signal: Considers structural patterns like sum ranges, odd/even balance, and repeat types to favor combinations that match the most common historical profiles.

-Click any prediction row to expand it and see the exact breakdown of each signal's contribution.
+Click any row to expand it and see the exact breakdown of each signal's contribution.

 Performance Tracking

-The stat cards at the top show the system's cumulative performance: total bets placed, total wins, net profit/loss, and win rate.
-The P&L line chart shows how this has trended over time — whether the system is profitable overall or underwater.
+The stat cards at the top show the system's cumulative historical performance: total bets simulated, total wins, net profit/loss, and hit rate.
+The P&L line chart shows how this has trended over time.

 Reading the Results Table

-The results table lists every past prediction alongside the actual drawing result.
-You'll see the predicted combination, the actual combination, whether it matched (straight, box, or miss), and the payout.
-This transparency lets you evaluate how the system performs over time rather than on any single draw.
+The results table lists every past frequency pick alongside the actual drawing result.
+You'll see the chosen combination, the actual combination, whether it matched (straight, box, or miss), and the payout.
+This transparency lets you evaluate how the algorithm has performed over time rather than on any single draw.

 Important Caveats

-No prediction system can beat a truly random lottery.
-This tool is designed to demonstrate how statistical signals can be combined into a systematic approach — it's educational and entertaining, not a guaranteed money-maker.
-Always check the win rate and P&L before assuming the system is profitable, and never bet more than you can afford to lose.
+No system can know future random outcomes in a fair lottery.
+This tool is designed to demonstrate how statistical signals can be combined into a systematic approach — it is educational and entertaining, not a guaranteed money-maker.
+Always check the hit rate and P&L before assuming the system has been profitable historically, and never bet more than you can afford to lose.
 To learn more about how these statistical concepts work, read our Hot & Cold numbers myth vs. strategy article.